matzpersson/laravel-swift-crud/README.md

 This is a plain, authenticated Swift3 Crud application connecting to a Laravel Rest Api on the back.
 It was a simple Jobs listview with a form page for deleting, adding and editing.
 The application is token authenticated.
 The token is given to the Swift application by the Laravel server after successful registration or login.

 ## Pre-requisite
-This application can connect to any REST API but has been developed using <a href=" This application can connect to any REST API but has been developed using <a href="
+This application can connect to any REST API but has been developed using <a href="https://github.com/matzpersson/laravel-restapi-crud.git">Laravel-RESTAPI-Crud</a>.
+Follow instruction on the link to setup your REST API Server.

+## Configure SWIFT app
+Simple.
+Goto Config.swift and set your server IP Address and port.